gomorpheus/morpheus-apidoc/source/includes/_provisioning_licenses.md

-offset | 0 | Offset of records you want to load sort | name | Sort order direction | asc | Sort direction, use 'desc' to reverse sort phrase |  | Name, description and provision type name, restricts query to only load licenses which contain the phrase specified name |  | Name filter, restricts query to only load license matching name specified
+offset | 0 | Offset of records you want to load sort | name | Sort order direction | asc | Sort direction, use 'desc' to reverse sort phrase |  | Name, description, orgName, fullName restricts query to only load licenses which contain the phrase specified name |  | If specified will return an exact match on name licenseType |  | If specified will return an exact match on licenseType code licenseVersion |  | If specified will return an exact match on licenseVersion orgName |  | If specified will return an exact match on orgName fullName |  | If specified will return an exact match on fullName

 ## Get a Specific License